araichev/mustaching/README.rst

     :target: http://mybinder.org:/repo/araichev/mustaching

-A simple Python 3.5 project for summarizing and plotting a CSV of personal finance data.
+A small Python 3.5 package inspired by Mr. Money Mustache for summarizing and plotting a CSV of personal finance data.
 Uses Pandas and Python-Highcharts to do most of the work.